DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 63 - 07.23.2026.md

 -

 *Start here*
 - We persuade Axis's patron (Mirius) to give us a boon for protecting the lamp while Axis is inside.
+(1 warlock level for whoever is holding the lamp.)
+- Leech asks people "what is the meaning of life?"
+	- Bob: "Beer"
+	- Mirius: "42"
+	- Niccolo: "Titties"
+	- Linneaus: Long, meandering fake-humble non-answer.
+-